fgordon002/fgordon002.github.io-perfect-recipe/README.md

 ### One Versus Rest Model

 The first model I will use for this prediction problem is a **one versus rest logistic regression model** in which there are five seperate logistic regression models created, each one being a binary logistic regression model for each rating category.
 More specifically, this model will contain five sub-models, the first predicting whether or not a review gives a recipe a rating of 1 or not, the second predicting whether or not a review gives a recipe a rating of 2, etc. Based on the exploratory data analysis above, I decided to use four features as predictors in this initial model: `'minutes'`, `'calories_number'`, `'total_fat_PDV'`, and `'sodium_PDV'`.
+These are all quantitative continuous features.
 I performed a train test split, using 75% of my data to train the model and the remaining 25% to test it.
 After model training, I computed the model accuracy, recall, and precision on the test data.
 Since this was a multi class classification model, I couldn't compute recall and precision directly; instead I averaged it over the 5 models.
 The model had these metrics:

 - **accuracy**: 0.7726
 - **average recall**: 0.2